Quick start

 Gentle gain target

-The calculator estimates BMR with the Mifflin-St Jeor equation, multiplies by an activity factor, then applies the selected goal adjustment.
+In plain language: The calculator estimates BMR with the Mifflin-St Jeor equation, multiplies by an activity factor, then applies the selected goal adjustment.
+Read the result together with the notes on the page, because health and fitness numbers often need personal context.

 Related tools

-- TDEE Calculator Estimate total daily energy expenditure from BMR and activity.
+- TDEE Calculator Estimate daily maintenance calories from BMR and activity level.

-- BMR Calculator Estimate basal metabolic rate with the Mifflin-St Jeor equation.
+- BMR Calculator Estimate resting calories with the Mifflin-St Jeor equation.

 - Macro Calculator Split daily calories into protein, fat, and carbohydrate grams.